br0kenpixel/sasm/README.md

 ## Wiki & Guides
 Wiki home page can be found [here](https://github.com/br0kenpixel/sasm/wiki).

+## Download and try
+You can download the latest prebuilt binaries from the [releases](https://github.com/br0kenpixel/sasm/releases) page.
+There's no need to install anything, since all the binaries are statically linked.

 ## Syntax
 A single instruction is made up of 2 parts:
 1. The operation